 In today’s society, it is not uncommon for families to be positioned all over the globe.
-For example, parties to a relationship could very likely own assets held in Hong Kong and the Philippines while one person lives in Australia with the children in a family home and the other lives and works in Papua New Guinea.
+For example, parties to a relationship could likely hold assets in Hong Kong and the Philippines while one person lives in Australia with the children in a family home and the other lives and works in Papua New Guinea.

 In the unfortunate circumstances that proceedings need to be initiated to resolve family law matters, it is important to ensure that they commence in a favourable jurisdiction.
-As each country has their own law with respect to deciding family law matters, it can make a large difference to the outcome of a dispute and the effect on each person as to where that dispute is determined.
+As each country has its own law with respect to deciding family law matters, it can make a large difference to the outcome of a dispute and the effect on each person.

-For instance, Hong Kong has very generous spousal maintenance provisions, and in the event your partner earns a larger income than you, it might be advantageous to file proceedings there (provided you meet the jurisdictional requirements).
-However, Hong Kong do not separate parenting and property matters in their jurisdiction, therefore if you do not want to raise issues in relation to parenting, then it might not be a good idea to file proceedings in Hong Kong.
+For instance, Hong Kong has generous spousal maintenance provisions, and in the event your partner earns a larger income than you, it might be advantageous to file proceedings there (provided you meet the jurisdictional requirements).
+However, Hong Kong does not separate parenting and property matters in its jurisdiction, therefore if you do not want to raise issues in relation to parenting, then it might not be a good idea to file proceedings in Hong Kong.

-The Court has determined that Australia will be a clearly inappropriate forum where the proceedings are “seriously and unfairly burdensome, prejudicial or damaging” to the other party causing “serious and unjustified trouble and harassment” (Henry v Henry HCA 51).
-There are several factors the Court can consider when determining this issue including:
+The court has determined that Australia will be a clearly inappropriate forum where the proceedings are “seriously and unfairly burdensome, prejudicial or damaging” to the other party causing “serious and unjustified trouble and harassment” (Henry v Henry).
+There are several factors the court can consider when determining this issue including:

 In these matters, it pays to be organised and to research potential jurisdictions that might favour one party over the other.
 Strategically, it might simply be a matter of filing proceedings before the other person to secure a more favourable jurisdiction.

 For advice or representation in any legal issue, please contact Armstrong Legal.